fioprotocol/fio.chain/README.md

-# FIO.*Net
+# FIO Chain

-This repository contains various items pertaining to the FIO blockchain, its configuration, the location of historical and runtime state information, and api endpoints.
+This repository contains various items pertaining to the FIO blockchain, its configuration, snapshot & p2p endpoints historical and runtime state information, and api endpoints.

 While this README contains a summary of most of that data, i.e. p2p endpoint data, individual files for that data are also version controlled and will be the most of date.
 For instance, see bp_data/mainnet_endpoints.json.